RIPPL Impact Shorts Review

 I wanted to like the RIPPL Impact Shorts.
 Really.
 But the weird sizing and painfully slow shipping make them tough to recommend.

-On paper, RIPPL Impact Shorts promise solid protection, but the execution isn’t there.
+RIPPL Impact Shorts look good online, but the pair I tested didn’t back it up.
 The fit is all over the place, shipping times are painfully slow, and they don’t feel as durable as competitors.
 If you want something that performs straight out of the box, Demon are the better choice.

 Pros